errorgenerator/quickreplace/README.md

 # quickreplace - a CLI tool written in Rust

-**quickreplace allows you to replace a string of your choosing within a file and write the changed text to an output file**
+**quickreplace allows you to replace every occurence of a string of your choosing within a file and write the changed text to an output file**

 This code originates from the example found in the book: